 So which one will build more muscle?

-According to Wikipedia, longevity means a typical length of life or even life expectancy.
+According to the internet, longevity means a typical length of life or even life expectancy.
 To be healthier, basically.

-Also, lately there’s been a trend towards “anti-glycolytic” type of workouts.
-Many people claim huge benefits that comes from this type of approach.
+Also, lately, there’s been a trend towards “anti-glycolytic” type of workouts.
+Many people claim huge benefits that come from this type of approach.
 Especially in the kettlebell community.

 The premise of anti-glycolytic training is to exercise, without mass production of lactic acid.